 This is a dual-timeline story about the invading Jacobites in 1708 that takes place at Slains Castle.
 A writer from the present decides to write a story about her ancestor from this time frame and begins to live the experience herself.

 There is romance, ghostly memories, and a wonderful perspective of the famous Jacobite uprising we know from Outlander.
-How could we not include this pick on a list of books like Outlander?
+I love the imagery of the snow around the beach in this story, it’s so fun to see a coast book set in winter.

 Every word captivated me from beginning to end and I couldn’t put it down.
 The story was magical- both literally and figuratively and the descriptions are so vivid.

-This is magic in a way that I never imagined it before.
-The story has twists and surprises that left me wondering how I didn’t see what was right there all along.
-Not only can you find this book in our list of the Best Romance Novels of all Time, but you can also find it on our list of the Best Carnival and Circus Books, 24 Books Like the Hunger Games.
+Not only can you find this book in our list of the Best Romance Novels of all Time, but you can also find it on our list of The Best Carnival and Circus Books, 24 Books Like the Hunger Games.
 And now, you can find books just like it in our post of Books Like the Night Circus.
 Can you tell we love this book?

 I adored this book by Novik.
 I loved the strong female characters, the story, and the writing.
 This book is an adaptation of Rumplestiltskin that complex and wonderful and the ending had me in tears.